 After the town hall, TTC wanted something bigger.
 Learning that history had been pivotal to how they understood the city and their place in it and what they were trying to do to expose and attack the city’s enduringly segregated and unequal schools.
 But nearly all that they had learned in school about the civil rights movement and school segregation in particular had been focused on the South.
 They were dismayed that they had only been exposed to this NYC history through their own independent political education.
 It was essential for all students in NYC to understand and grapple with this history of segregation and struggle in New York.
 People need to understand the long history of segregation in New York, the policies and arguments that have been used to justify and maintain it, and how people have challenged it.
 How can we get this into the New York City school curriculum, they asked?
 Can you help us do that?

-Meanwhile Jessica Murray, a doctoral student at the CUNY Graduate Center had helped Theoharis design a teaching website around her biography of Rosa Parks.
+Meanwhile Jessica Murray, then a doctoral student at the CUNY Graduate Center, helped Theoharis design a teaching website around her biography of Rosa Parks.
 On top of her considerable skills in web design, Murray’s research looked at disability rights in New York City–and she too was seeing the need for educational resources that taught the history of ableism and disability rights struggles in New York.
 What if we were to create a website that essentially provided a history of racial and disability segregation and struggle in New York City’s schools that synthesized the scholarship, provided dozens of primary sources in context, and embedded other sorts of historical tools, like oral histories and timelines?
 It would be like giving teachers a research course in this history that they could then take components to use in their courses.